 “I need… I need to be alone,” Natalie sobbed.
 She couldn’t bring herself to look any of them in the eye.

 “Take your time,” Dana said.
 “We’ll be out here.”
 Natalie didn’t bother nodding.
 She turned and retreated to the guest room, slamming the door behind her.
 For a few minutes they heard her crying before the sound grew muffled and eventually ceased.

 “I’m… I’m going to go look at the data some more.
 I haven’t quite pinpointed the pearl’s location yet, but I’ve got a rough idea,” Buck said.
 He picked up his watch and headed to his room, leaving Dana and Shay alone with the simulated pops and hisses of the fire.

 Is now a good time?
 Shay wondered.
 She looked over at Dana.
-He was staring into the fire blankly.
+He stared into the fire blankly.
 After news like that, maybe he won’t consider this that bad.
 Maybe he’s primed for strange unpleasant things.
 Oh, if only I could hear what he’s thinking.
 Why does he have to be made of granite all the time?

 “Dana?
 As long as all this is coming out from under the rug… There’s something that I should tell you.”